kimdurante/gis-workshop-waml-template/content/preparingdata.md

 ## Preparing Data

+* Load all data into a collection folder (directory) that can be connected to ArcCatalog.

-* Prior to cataloging and accessioning, it is important to ensure that all data layers meet the necessary requirements in order to function properly within SDR, SSDI, and EarthWorks.
+* Prior to cataloging/accessioning data, it is important to ensure that all layers meet the necessary requirements in order to function properly within SDR, SSDI, and EarthWorks.
+Every layer in SDR/EarthWorks must have a valid filename and valid coordinate metadata (geographic extent).
+Vector and raster data  delivered through GeoServer must include a valid spatial reference system (SRS).

-* Load all data into a collection directory (folder) that can be connected to ArcGIS.

 ### Checking Data Properties

-* Check that each layer has a valid filename, spatial reference, and geographic extent before accessioning begins.
-Refer to the instructions for Data Wrangling if you encounter problems with content.

 * [Run this script to create a csv list of filenames, SRSs, and data types for shapefiles and/or GeoTIFFs.](https://raw.githubusercontent.com/kimdurante/metadataWorkflow/master/checkData.py)